ashutoshshanker/ops-hw-vtep/DESIGN.md

 The bridge module registers a MAC learning callback.
-It wakes up vswitchd on MAC a single MAC update or a burst of MAC updates. vswitchd wakes up and copies MAC entries to MAC table in OVSDB and then frees up these hash entries.
+It wakes up vswitchd on MAC a single MAC update or a burst of MAC updates. vswitchd wakes up and populates/updates the entries in the MAC table.

 <div id='setting-vxlan-tunnels'/>
 ## Setting VXLAN tunnels